sebiwi/sebiwi.github.io/content/blog/2017-03-24-how-does-it-work-kube-3.md

 author: sebiwi
 ---

 ## I understand the SDN-related issues.
-Tell me about Infrastructure as Code already!
+Tell me about Infrastructure as Code already

 Alright.
 Whenever I think about automating the creation of a platform or an application using [Infrastructure as Code][1], I think about three different stages: provisioning,